 A nice and well-rested sleep is very important to restore our body and brain.
 Sleeping well is associated with having a better mood, temperament, physical performance, and a positive attitude.
 Sleep is essential for our brain since during this time it consolidates and organizes the day’s events.
 In our children’s case, sleeping allows them to continue growing and to wake up full of energy, eager to keep learning and exploring their surroundings.
 That’s why 20-month-old sleep is so important.

 Sleep is essential for children.
 It helps them restore their energy for the upcoming day and it fosters physical and cognitive growth.
 When they sleep, the little ones save energy, allowing them to gain weight and grow.
 Their vital organs also mature.
-Likewise, sleeping helps them wake up with enough energy to move, walk, learn, talk, and explore the world that surround them.
+Likewise, sleeping helps them wake up with enough energy to move, walk, learn, talk, and explore the world that surrounds them.

 Sleeping is essential, as it helps strengthen your child’s immune system.
-Plus, he will be in a better mood during the day and will be more receptive to learn language, movement, and cognitive skills.
-You’ll probably be chasing after your little one throughout the day; this is good because it means he has a lot of energy and will hopefully be tired for bedtime.
-Also, while sleeping, your little one will be reinforcing what he learned during the day, because the brain uses sleep to organize the day’s events.
+Plus, they will be in a better mood during the day and will be more receptive to learn language, movement, and cognitive skills.
+You’ll probably be chasing after your little one throughout the day; this is good because it means they have a lot of energy and will hopefully be tired and ready for bedtime.
+Also, remember that when 17 to 20-month-olds sleep they reinforce what they’ve learned during the day since the brain uses sleep to organize the day’s events.